trueos/trueos-docs/trueos-handbook/introducing.rst

      | dhcpcd           | Ports        | dhclient        |
      +------------------+--------------+-----------------+

-  .. note:: :ref:`sysserv` will be updated as development continues on
+  .. note:: :ref:`sysserv` is updated as development continues on the
-     the |trueos| implementation of OpenRC.
-For a complete list of all available services through OpenRC, see :ref:`rcuprnlvl`.
+     |trueos| implementation of OpenRC.
+For a complete list of all
+     available services through OpenRC, see :ref:`rcuprnlvl`.

 * A |trueos| installation installs the |lumina| Desktop.
 Additional